KevinGutowski/Sketch-Updates/Sketch 53 Beta/What's New- Sketch 53 Beta.md

 - Improvements to detaching Symbol instances
 - You can now easily rotate layers and flip them horizontally/vertically
 - Background property is now available on Artboards
-- New option to export sketch objects as JSON
+- New option to export sketch objects as JSON archive

 ### App Changes